lucapanconi/separate_membranes/README.md

 A Python package for estimating membrane surfaces from 3D protein maps using height-field pair fitting with cubic polynomials.

-+ What are the inputs?
-+ What are the outputs?
-+ Advanced: changing parameters of the surface-fitting algorithm.

 ## Quick Start
 Open your terminal and enter this to install the package:
 ```bash